UMKC-CS451R/cs415r_f21_groupproject-angry-nerds/Developing.md

 The file `appsettings.Development.json` should be added to the project root.
 It should look like this:
 ```
 {
+  "AppSettings": {
+    "Secret": "THIS IS USED TO SIGN AND VERIFY JWT TOKENS< REPLACE IT WITH YOUR OWN SECRET< IT CAN BE ANY STRING"
+  },
   "Logging": {
     "LogLevel": {
       "Default": "Information",